-The U.S. Food and Drug Administration evaluates the safety of food additives and determines how they may be used in the food supply.
-If an additive is approved, the FDA issues regulations that may include the types of foods in which it can be used, the maximum amounts to be used and how it should be identified on food labels.
+The U.S. Food and Drug Administration (FDA) evaluates the safety of food additives and determines how they may be used.
+If an additive is approved, the FDA issues regulations on the types of foods it can be used in, the maximum amounts allowed and how it should be identified on food labels.

 pH Control Agents